Internet Reacts To Viral Photos Of Alabama Infant With Measles

 Some took to the comments looking for an update on how the little girl was doing with her battle against the measles.
 The FOX6 WBRC reporter confirmed the infant was improving with medical treatment.

-While opted to criticize the parents of the little girl, others quickly chimed in to clarify that the infant was not old enough to receive the MMR vaccine thus relying on heard immunity.
+While some opted to criticize the parents of the little girl, others quickly chimed in to clarify that the infant was not old enough to receive the MMR vaccine thus relying on heard immunity.